sverweij/dependency-cruiser/doc/faq.md

 #### Folder level dependency graph ('ddot' reporter)

-For a birds-eye view, you can use the `ddot` reporter that summarizes dependencies on a folder level:
+For a birds-eye view, you can use the `ddot` reporter that summarises dependencies on a folder level:

 ```sh